Cliché social media marketing strategies don’t work for small businesses.

 As a small business owner, you might not have the resources to hire a graphic designer.

 Don’t worry, you don’t even need one!

-You can create graphics for your social media account yourself.
+You can create your social media graphics yourself.

 First things first, don’t go after stock images.